Trumansburg, New York: Village life

 Baptist, Catholic, Episcopalian, Methodist, and Presbyterian churches are located within the village, with a Baptist church and a meetinghouse of the LDS Church located just outside the village limits.

 The Trumansburg Central School District consists of the Elementary School, Russel I. Doig Middle School, and Charles O. Dickerson High School, all of which share a campus at 100 Whig Street.
 School and local athletic teams use the nickname the Blue Raiders.
+The Trumansburg Central School District Foundation provides financial support for local educational programs.

 Geography

 Trumansburg is located at 42°32′26″N 76°39′36″W (42.540447, -76.660121).
 According to the United States Census Bureau, the village has a total area of 1.2 sqmi, of which, 1.2 sqmi of it is land and 0.83% is water.
 The village is located on the Trumansburg Creek (also known as Frontenac Creek) which arises on the ridge west of the village and empties into Cayuga Lake at Frontenac Point.
 Trumansburg is in the northern part of Tompkins County with its northern boundary bordering Seneca County.
 It is approximately 12 miles north of Ithaca, New York on the west side of Cayuga Lake.
 The scenic Taughannock Falls State Park, featuring one of the highest waterfalls east of the Rocky Mountains, is located just southeast of the village at the edge of Cayuga Lake.